MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 Using the values from the data row in the variable **CurrentItem** the **Input** parameter was entered in JSON format.
 Note each header name was appended to the **currentitem** variable using the notation **['name of header']**

 The **Expires** field is populated with the datetime variable we added 7 days onto in the previous steps.
-When left blank, the work queue item being added will contain the default time to live set for the work queue.
+When left blank, the work queue item being added will contain the *Items expire after* value set for the work queue.

 **Processing notes** are optional - use as deemed necessary.